Easy Roasted Vegetable Sandwich with Burrata

 Loaded with vegetables: This easy veggie and burrata is exactly what you want from a vegetable sandwich…lots of veggies!
-The layers of zucchini, onion, tomatoes, and arugula make this sandwich the tastiest way to get those vegetables in!
+The layers of roasted zucchini, onion, and arugula make this sandwich the tastiest way to get those vegetables in!

-1. You can make the sun-dried pesto in advance and store it in the fridge until ready to use!
+- You can make the sun-dried pesto in advance and store it in the fridge until ready to use!
 You can make it up to 3-4 days in advance to save time!

-2. Your zucchini and onions may vary on long it takes for them to roast depending on how thick you cut them.
+- Your zucchini and onions may vary on long it takes for them to roast depending on how thick you cut them.
 Keep an eye on them, especially the bottom of the zucchini, to make sure they do not burn.

-3. I recommend enjoying this sandwich immediately after making it.
+- I recommend enjoying this sandwich immediately after making it.
 It will not save well with the moisture from the zucchini and burrata, and the bread will become soggy.

 Ingredient substitutions